Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Regaari considered his forearm ruefully.
 He’d eventually conceded *some* ground and accepted the wisdom of regrowing the arm at least back as far as the wrist.
 The synthetic bone and muscle hadn’t been adding any performance.
 The *paw* was still useful, still could do things that organic flesh and blood could not.
 But the demands of his work had required him to finally accept at least partial regeneration.

 It set his teeth on edge, though.
-The cyberlimbs had been...well, they’d been a touch of his old self.
+The cyberlimbs had been... well, they’d been a touch of his old self.
 Elegant and sleek, even rakish.
 A scar worthy of a Whitecrest!
 But they couldn’t keep up.
 Machine and metal in this case could not match meat and bone, and he’d started to look and *perform* lopsided.
 His forearms now were thicker and more severely-shaped than most any Deathworlder’s upper arm, even champion powerlifters or a modestly fit Ten’Gewek man.
 Silky fur did help to soften the edges around it, figurative and literal...

 But his whole body was now much the same, an unsubtle reminder of the new, more brutal game they were playing.
 Keeping the paw was partly about keeping some *art.*

 Or at least, some of the art from Before.

-"Yeah...Give it a week and some grooming and it’ll look just like the rest of me," he commented, trying not to make it a lament.
+"Yeah...
+Give it a week and some grooming and it’ll look just like the rest of me," he commented, trying not to make it a lament.

 Shoo wasn’t fooled.
 She Raised an Eyebrow, and no male Regaari had ever met, of any species, could long resist a Human female’s glare under such circumstances.